They were prisoners in the Holocaust together. They just reunited.

 The emotional reunion was profoundly moving for others at the event, including Robert Tanen, the southeast regional director at the U. S. Holocaust Memorial Museum.

-“It was so special because it’s two survivors that had a shared experience so many years ago,” Tannen said.
+“It was so special because it’s two survivors that had a shared experience so many years ago,” Tanen said.
 “There’s an unspoken connection between the two of them.”

 “They not only survived,” he added, “but they thrived.”